Share:

 In the event that the parent staying behind will miss on scheduled time with the child, say, during school holidays, the travelling parent should offer make up time to be made up during the same holidays or perhaps sometime in the future.

-The bond is generally paid into trust account of one of the parent’s solicitors.
+The Court may make Orders for the payment of a security bond or a fixed monetary payment which must be paid and held as a surety designed to increase the likelihood that the child is returned to Australia by a certain date.
+This bond is generally paid into trust account of one of the parent’s solicitors.
 Some orders may require the non-travelling parent’s solicitors to hold the bond, whereas other others may require the travelling parent’s solicitors to hold the bond.
 Despite whose solicitors hold the bond, in any case the solicitors are legally not allowed to access these funds without appropriate authorisation; they will remain in the trust account until the funds are authorised to be released as below.

 The orders made will provide a date upon which the money is to be released and will specify where the money goes.
 In most cases, the money is to be released upon the child’s return to Australia, however, other conditions allow flexibility, taking into account unforeseen circumstances or allowing a small time period (7 days, for example) for a late return.